NikPnevmatikos/Point-set-polygonization/Optimal-Polygon/README.md

 Files used:

-    convertfile.h
-    convertfile.cpp
-                        (contains functions that opens a file, extract points from file to vector<Point_2> and writes result to output file)
+    convertfile.h           (contains functions that opens a file, extract points from file convertfile.cpp         to vector<Point_2> and writes result to output file)

     convexHull.h
     convexHull.cpp          (implementation of the second algorithm)

     incremental.h
     incremental.cpp         (implementation of the first algorithm)

     sort.h
     sort.cpp                (containing the sorting algorithms)

     main.cpp                (execution of program)

     polygonprint.py         (prints the polygon in a graph)

     exe.sh                  (used to compile and run the programs)

+New Files Added:

+    localSearch.h
+    localSearch.cpp         (implementation for the local Search algorithm)

+    optimal_convex.h
+    optimal_convex.cpp      (updated convex hull algorithm for the sub-division)

+    simulatedAnnealing.h
+    simulatedAnnealing.cpp (implementation for the simulatedAnnealing algorithm)

 Program Description:

-    We implemented the first two algorithms of the project.
+    We implemented the first two algorithms of the second project.

     ~ For the first algorihm:

-        We used 2 polygons.
-A convex hull polygon and the final simple polygon.
-        First, sort the points according to the input arguments.
-        Then, the algorithm creates a triangle with the first 3 points it finds, according to the sorting it was given.

-        The following run repeatedly, until all the points have been inserted to the polygon and the final area has been found.
-        For each point:
-            Finds the red edges on the convex hull polygon(visible edges from the point).
-            After finding the red edges, find the green edges of the final polygon.
-            Pick the edge with the most beneficial triangle (greedy algorithm) for the final area of the polygon.(max, min or random area) Connect the point to the edge picked in the previous step, Update the current area of the polygon
-            And last, update the convex hull polygon.
+        We follow the pseudocode shown to us in the class.
+From the result polygon of the first two algorithms, iterate all the edges
+                for every edge find all k-paths
+                    for every k path apply the local step, check if the polygon is simple and if it is find if the new polygon has better area (min or max area)

+            apply changes
+        repeat until da < threshold

     ~ For the second algorithm
-        (for the visibility check we used the is_visible function of algorithm 1 in incremental.cpp file):

-        First, create the convex hull polygon.
-After thet, remove from vector all vertices that belong to the polygonal line of convex hull.

-        While the inside points (the points that are not inserted to the polygon yet) exist:
-            For each edge of polygon:
-                Find the closest inside point, check its visibility and, then, if it is visible calculate the area of the triangle it makes with the edge.

-            Pick the point and edge with the most beneficial area (depending on the argument we picked: min, max or random)
+        Local Step Algorithm:
+            Pick a random vertex k and swap it with the next one.
+            Check if (k-1, k) edge and (k+1, k+2) edge intersect with each other (creating an X).
+            If not, then take the (k-1, k, k+1) and (k, k+1, k+2) triangles and check if a vertex exist inside any of the two triangles we created.
+            If the above is false calculated the DE and metropolis criterion.
+            If DE < 0 or the metropolis criterion is true, apply the changes

+        Global Step Algorithm:
+            It's the same as local search Algorithm, with L = 1.

+        Subdivisition Algorithm:
+            Sort all the points and divide them into ceil([n-1]/[m-1]) parts.
+Each part will have a common point.
-            Insert it to the polygon and update the area of the polygon.
+            For each sub-polygon created, calculate the polygon using convex hull algorithm and then improve the area using the global step algorithm.
+            When all ceil([n-1]/[m-1]) sub-polygons are created merge them together and create the final polygon.

 Observations:

-    While testing the two algorithms, we came to the conclusion that the second algorithm is much slower than the first one.
-More specificly, for 600 points the second algorithm runs for about an hour, while the first one for seconds.
+    While testing the two algorithms, we came to the conclusion that the first algorithm is much slower than the first one.
-    Both algorithms are greedy, because they don't guarantee that the final area is the maximum possible area or the minimum possible, but they do a pretty good job to find the maximum/minimum area approximately.
+    Both algorithms improve the final area of the polygon produced by incremental or convex hull algorithms, but the Local Search algorithm although slower it does a much better job finding the best area approximatelly.

-Some examples can be found in the testcases/results folders, images can be found in images folder.
+Some examples can be found in the testcases/results folders, images of the polygon results can be found in images folder.